28left/descriptive_set_theory/polish.md

 \Cyl{\sigma} = \{\alpha \in A^\Nat \colon \sigma \Sle \alpha \},
 $$

 that is, the set of all infinite sequences extending $\sigma$.
-The complement of a cylinder is a finite union of cylinders and hence open.
+The complement of a cylinder is a union of cylinders and hence open.
 Therefore, each set $\Cyl{\sigma}$ is clopen.

 A compatible metric is given by